Gregg Phillips: Enterject, Inc.

-Under Gregg Phillips, Larry Temple became the deputy director of the Mississippi Department of Human Services.
+Under Phillips, Larry Temple became the deputy director of the Mississippi Department of Human Services.
 Phillips later founded Enterject, Inc. in 2000 in Atlanta, Georgia.
-Enterject used the Internet to track tax credits for employers and offer Web-based welfare-to-work training, government contract-procurement lobbying, tax-credit tracking and Internet-based job training for health and child care workers.
-It even provided an Automated Tax Credit Hotline.
-Meanwhile, Temple became the welfare reform director for the Texas Workforce Commission in 1997 and then agency executive director in September 2003.
+Enterject used the internet to track tax credits for employers and offer web-based welfare-to-work training, government contract-procurement lobbying, tax-credit tracking and Internet-based job training for health and child care workers.
+It even provided an automated tax credit hotline.
+Temple became the welfare reform director for the Texas Workforce Commission in 1997 and agency executive director in September 2003.

-In 2004, the Houston Chronicle “reported allegations that Temple steered a $670,270 state contract to a company founded by a friend, Gregg Phillips, the No. 2 official at the Texas Health and Human Services Commission.”

-Temple then hired Phillips’ sister in law Mary Katherine “Kaki” Roesch Leyens for a $55,000-a-year job in the Texas Workforce Commission after she divorced Vicksburg, Mississippi Mayor Laurence Leyens.
+In 2004, the Houston Chronicle "reported allegations that Temple steered a $670,270 state contract to a company founded by a friend, Gregg Phillips, the No. 2 official at the Texas Health and Human Services Commission."
+Temple hired Phillips's sister in law Mary Katherine "Kaki" Roesch Leyens for a $55,000-a-year job in the Texas Workforce Commission after she divorced Vicksburg, Mississippi Mayor Laurence Leyens.
 Ann Fuelberg, who was a subcontractor on a Texas Workforce Commission project overseen by Enterject, would quit Enterject when she was named executive director of the Employees Retirement System of Texas.

-Phillips was earning $180,000 annually as the CEO of Enterject, Inc. Phillips claimed that he severed all ties when he was at the Texas Health and Human Services Commission, having turned it over to the Operations Officer Paige Harkins, herself the daughter of real estate developer Gary Harkins, a friend of Temple and whom Temple called an old "family friend."
-The Houston Chronicle found this to be false based on phone records and documents, as he was forming contracts for Enterject, Inc. while Health and Human Services Commission receiving $167 M in contracts.
+Phillips earned $180,000 annually as the CEO of Enterject, Inc. Phillips claimed that he severed all ties when he was at the Texas Health and Human Services Commission, having turned it over to the Operations Officer Paige Harkins, herself the daughter of real estate developer Gary Harkins, a friend of Temple and whom Temple called an old "family friend".
+The Houston Chronicle found this to be false based on phone records and documents, as he was forming contracts for Enterject, Inc. while Health and Human Services Commission receiving $167 million in contracts.
 Though Temple denied that he or his son worked for Enterject, the company won two contracts from the Texas Workforce Commission: $2.7 million in job-training grants and a $670,000 contract managing immigrants' labor certifications.

 When the conflict of interest was uncovered by The Houston Chronicle, Phillips claimed that he had no plans to return to Enterject, and that he had cut all ties.
-However, the Georgia Secretary of State's Office listed Phillips' wife, Helen, as the company's chief financial officer.
+However, the Georgia Secretary of State's Office listed Phillips's wife, Helen, as the company's chief financial officer.
 Phillips claimed that his wife was just a part-time bookkeeper for the company.
 Additionally, GHT Development Inc. owned the internet registration for Enterject, Inc. which itself was owned by Phillips and for which he was its CEO.

 GHT Development, Inc.

-GHT was an umbrella corporation, which oversaw another one of Gregg's Austin based companies AutoGov, which was “a predictive data analytics company focused on health care.”
+GHT was an umbrella corporation, which oversaw another one of Gregg's Austin based companies AutoGov, which was "a predictive data analytics company focused on health care."
 AutoGov was paid more than $400,000 over the course of two years through GHT for work with the Texas Youth Commission by 2007.

 In March 2007, former Representative Arlene Wohlgemuth turned lobbyist, brought the House Appropriations Committee a proposal, which she acknowledged that the amendment's wording would probably steer a technology contract to GHT Development.